-We were founded as a REIT to invest and own commercial real estate.
-As of June 30, 2015, we own 11 properties and have a 10% equity interest in an investment that holds six properties.
-As used in this report, the "Company," "we," "us" and "our" refer to Summit Health Core REIT, Inc. and its Consolidated Subsidiaries (including variable interest entities) except where the context otherwise requires.
+As of September 30, 2015, we own 11 healthcare properties and have a 10% equity interest in an investment that holds six healthcare properties.
+As used in this report, the "Company," "we," "us" and "our" refer to Summit Healthcare REIT, Inc. and its Consolidated Subsidiaries (including variable interest entities) except where the context otherwise requires.